Little Apocalypse (album): Production

 The album was produced by Dave Schramm, Ron Metz, Al Greller, and Gary Arnold.
 "Side of the Road" is a cover of the Lucinda Williams song.
 "A Woman's Name" begins with a line from an Emily Dickinson poem.

 Critical reception

-Trouser Press wrote that "a pair of instrumentals—the slide-driven 'Duck Hunting in Hell' and the acoustic 'Little American Hymn'—stand out for their stylistic variance, an attribute that doesn’t flatter the rest of the album."
+Trouser Press wrote that "a pair of instrumentals—the slide-driven 'Duck Hunting in Hell' and the acoustic 'Little American Hymn'—stand out for their stylistic variance, an attribute that doesn't flatter the rest of the album."
 The Chicago Reader thought that Schramm's "guitar playing soars: complex, often knotty excursions that maintain a balance between the songs' exquisite tunefulness and their tender emotional outlay."

 The Hartford Courant determined that "this is about as close as it comes to country in New York City, where smart lyrics are combined with acoustic twangs that owe more to the Byrds than the Burrito Brothers."
 The Columbus Dispatch deemed Little Apocalypse "a country-inflected folk album featuring terrific originals."
+The Daily Hampshire Gazette noted the "twangy country-style vocals and fine instrumental harmonies."